Funny-mad-Peeea/ScaiIlp/readme.md

         |                       The solution getter methods of ILPSolverStub simply query ILPSolutionData.
         |
         |-> ILPSolverSCIP:      Final.
 To use SCIP.
-                                Implements the solver specific methods for the SCIP solver.
+        |                       Implements the solver specific methods for the SCIP solver.
+        |
+        |-> ILPSolverGurobi:    Final.
+To use Gurobi.
+                                Implements the solver specific methods for the Gurobi solver.

 3.4 Adding a New Solver